What Is Web 3.0? This Explainer Guide Has All the Answers

 Web 3.0 and Cryptocurrency

 Cryptocurrency and blockchain technology have amazing potential with Web 3.0.
 Decentralization encourages data ownership, content creation, and governance.
-Perhaps the most relevant characteristics for Web 3.0 are:
+Perhaps the most relevant characteristics of Web 3.0 are:

 Blockchains allow a transparent spread of information and give governance to the community.
 This is a far better future in contrast to Web 2.0, where the biggest corporations own our data and dominate most areas of our digital life.